 The Stanley Hotel, Colorado

 Nestled in the Rocky Mountains, the Stanley Hotel would seem like a romantic getaway with breathtaking views—if it didn’t also have a reputation for true ghost stories that inspired The Shining.
 In 1911, a housekeeper lit a candle in a room that had a gas leak, causing an explosion that destroyed a tenth of the hotel.
 The woman lived, but guests claim her spirit has unpacked their beds or done the sheets around them while they were sleeping.
 Others hear piano music without a player, or children’s footsteps on the floor that was once used for childcare.
 In 2017, a man on a ghost tour supposedly captured two little girls on film … despite there being no young girls in the room.
-Colorado’s far from alone in its hauntings; find out the spookiest ghost story from every state.
+Colorado’s far from alone in its hauntings; read on for the spookiest ghost stories.